ansari-katib/ansari-katib/README.md

 - 🎓 Pursuing a BSc in Computer Science
 - 💻 Currently learning and building projects in JavaScript, React, Node.js, Express, and MongoDB
 - 💻 Focusing on mastering the **full-stack** technologies
-- 🎯 Goal: Secure my first internship in software development and make an impactful start to my career
+- 🎯 Goal: Become a skilled Software Engineer, contribute to innovative projects, and continuously grow in the tech industry to make a meaningful impact.

 ---